gokyle/opmlfeed/README.md

 [opmlfeed]
 ==========

 opmlfeed is an opmlfeed subscription service.
+The name is somewhat misleading now; while it originally served OPML files, now it serves JSON containing feed information suitable for constructing an OPML file on the client.

 Dependencies